LSU QB Joe Burrow wins Heisman Trophy in landslide vote

 Oklahoma quarterback Jalen Hurts was second with 762 points.
 Quarterback Justin Fields of Ohio State was third and defensive end Chase Young of Ohio State was fourth. .

 Burrow transferred last year to LSU from Ohio State, where he was a sparingly used reserve.
-After finishing strong for the Tigers in 2018, he broke out this season, setting a Southeastern Conference record with 48 touchdown passes and leading top-ranked LSU to its first College Football Playoff appearance.
+After finishing strong for the Tigers in 2018, he broke out this season, setting a Southeastern Conference record with 48 touchdown passes and leading top-ranked LSU (13-0) to its first College Football Playoff appearance.

+Burrow’s victory was a foregone conclusion, but after he was announced as the winner it still overwhelmed him.

+“That’s the most I’ve cried in 23 years of living,” Burrow said later.

 The Tigers will face No. 4 Oklahoma and Hurts on Dec.
 28 at the Peach Bowl in Atlanta.

+“I’m ready to get back to Baton Rouge and start practice on Monday,” Burrow said.

 Burrow, a senior, blended perfectly with first-year LSU passing game coordinator Joe Brady and produced the most prolific offense in school history.
-Playing in a version n offense similar to the one Drew Brees runs for the New Orleans Saints, Burrow has shown accuracy and quick decision-making similar to his childhood idol.
+Playing in an offense similar to the one Drew Brees runs for the New Orleans Saints, Burrow has shown accuracy and quick decision-making similar to his childhood idol.
 With at least one game left, Burrow has passed for 4,715 yards and is completing 77.9% percent of his passes, on pace to set an NCAA record.

 The kid who grew up thinking he might play basketball in college, has blossomed into the possible first overall pick in April’s NFL draft, and LSU’s second Heisman winner.